 The Pennsylvania Department of Transportation (PennDOT) and the Maryland Department of Transportation State Highway Administration (SHA) in cooperation with the Federal Highway Administration (FHWA) are preparing a Draft Environmental Impact Statement for the US 6219, Section 050 Transportation Improvement Project.
 This project includes the proposed construction of an 8.0 mile (6 miles in Pennsylvania and 2 miles in Maryland) four-lane limited access facility on new alignment from the end of the Meyersdale Bypass in Somerset County, Pennsylvania to the newly constructed portion of US 219 in Garrett County, Maryland.
-The study area extends approximately eight miles from the southern end of the Meyersdale Bypass in Somerset County, Pennsylvania south to US 40 in Garrett County, Maryland.
+The study area extends approximately eight miles from the southern end of the Meyersdale Bypass in Somerset County, Maryland.